 "After more than a decade and a pandemic, crisis-induced austerity persists in shaping the political and economic landscape.
 This thought-provoking collection shines critical light on how and why."
 Zoë Irving, University of York

 Stephen McBride is Canada Research Chair in Public Policy and Globalization and Professor in the Department of Political Science at McMaster University, Hamilton, Canada.

 Bryan Evans is Professor in the Department of Politics and Public Administration at Ryerson University, Toronto, Canada.

-Introduction – Bryan Evans, Stephen McBride, and Dieter Plehwe
+Introduction: The changing politics and policy of austerity - Bryan Evans, Stephen McBride and Dieter Plehwe

-4. Privatising the Sacrifice: Individualized Funding, Austerity and Precarity in the Voluntary Sector in Australia and Scotland - Donna Baines, Ian Cunningham, Philip James, and Chandrima Roy
+4. Privatizing the sacrifice: Individualized funding, austerity and precarity in the voluntary sector in Australia and Scotland - Donna Baines, Ian Cunningham, Philip James and Chandrima Roy

-14. Conclusions – Stephen McBride, Dieter Plehwe, and Bryan Evans
+14 Conclusion - Stephen McBride, Dieter Plehwe and Bryan Evans